Learning from Synthetic Data Improves Multi-hop Reasoning

 TL;DR: RL fine-tuning LLMs on synthetic data improves real-world multi-hop reasoning by teaching knowledge composition skills

 Abstract: Reinforcement Learning (RL) has been shown to significantly boost reasoning capabilities of large language models (LLMs) in math, coding, and multi-hop reasoning tasks.
-However, RL fine-tuning requires abundant high-quality verifiable data, often obtained through human-annotated datasets and LLM-as-verifier loops.
-Both of these data types have considerable limitations: human-annotated datasets are small and expensive to curate, while LLM verifiers have high scoring latency and are costly to operate.
-In this work, we investigate the use of synthetic datasets in RL fine-tuning for multi-hop reasoning tasks.
-We discover that LLMs fine-tuned on synthetic data perform significantly better on popular real-world question-answering benchmarks, even though the synthetic data only contain fictional knowledge.
-On stratifying model performance by question difficulty, we find that synthetic data teaches LLMs to compose knowledge, which we to be a fundamental and generalizable reasoning skill.
-Our work thus highlights the utility of synthetic reasoning datasets in improving LLM reasoning capabilities.
+However, RL fine-tuning requires abundant high-quality verifiable data, often sourced from human annotations, generated from frontier LLMs, or scored by LLM-based verifiers.
+All three have considerable limitations: human-annotated datasets are small and expensive to curate, LLM-generated data is hallucination-prone and costly, and LLM-based verifiers are inaccurate and slow.
+In this work, we investigate a cheaper alternative: RL fine-tuning on _rule-generated synthetic data_ for multi-hop reasoning tasks.
+We discover that LLMs fine-tuned on synthetic data perform significantly better on popular real-world question-answering benchmarks, despite the synthetic data containing only fictional knowledge.
+On stratifying performance by question difficulty, we find that synthetic data teaches LLMs to _compose knowledge_---a fundamental and generalizable reasoning skill.
+Our work highlights rule-generated synthetic reasoning data as a free and scalable resource to improve LLM reasoning capabilities.

 Primary Area: foundation or frontier models, including LLMs